 Although winter is really just beginning, we can at least say goodbye to these short little days we’ve been suffering (and don’t let the door hit you on the way out).
 With that in mind, here’s a collection of curious facts to celebrate the long-awaited return to longer days.

 1. There are actually two winter solstices every year

-It’s sometimes easy to be hemisphere-o-centric, but the other side of the planet gets a winter solstice too.
+It’s sometimes easy to be hemisphere-o-centric, but the other side of the planet gets a winter solstice, too.
 With the planet’s orbit tilted on its axis, Earth’s hemispheres swap who gets direct sun over the course of a year.
 Even though the Northern Hemisphere is closer to the sun during the winter, it’s the tilt away from the sun that causes cold temperatures and less light — which is when the Southern Hemisphere is toasty.
-So while our winter solstice is on Dec.
-21 or 22, the Southern Hemisphere celebrates the same on June 21 or 22.
+So while our winter solstice is around December 21, the Southern Hemisphere celebrates the same around June 21.